DocStem/CustomReportCards-master/README.md

 This application is in production for the groups that needed it.
 You will need to modify if you download to fit your needs.

 1- This module makes use of SQL Views to simplify future changes.
 Their is an additional SQL View package to support JasperServer called ICA_SIS_VIEWS.
-2- This module does a modification to standard Rosario, it expands the COURSE TITLE to 60 Characters 3- This module installs Postgres SQL Functions to do many calculations and make updates / modifications simpler 4- The more complex your report card layout, the longer the report does take to generate.
+2- *This module does a modification to standard Rosario, it expands the COURSE TITLE to 60 Characters!*
+3- This module installs Postgres SQL Functions to do many calculations and make updates / modifications simpler 4- The more complex your report card layout, the longer the report does take to generate.
 This is a direct function of HTML to pdf conversion.